 Password & Security

-This interface allows you to update your cPanel account’s password.
+This interface allows you to update your cPanel, team owner, or team user password.
 A strong password helps you to secure your cPanel account.

 Change your password